apehex/tokun/articles/tokun.16.md

 ![][image-graph-accuracy-layers]

-Having a normalization layer (`LayerNorm`) accelerates the training more than two times.
+Having a normalization layer (`LayerNorm`) accelerates the training by more than two times.

+### Activation

+The model was trained with `tanh`, `relu` and `silu` / `swish` activation functions.

+No significant impact was seen on the overall performance.
+The latent space shows different patterns for each.

 ## Features